 Injuries while you are out running errands or shopping at a favorite store could cause no more than an inconvenience, but in many cases, the injuries could be severe enough that they send you to the hospital.
 When a store’s serious negligence causes you intensive injuries or long-term injuries, you could be entitled to substantial compensation.
 However, to get the damages you need, you might have to sue the store in court.
-Our Baltimore premises liability injury lawyers at the Law Offices of Randolph Rice explain.
+Our Baltimore premises liability injury lawyers at Rice, Murtha & Psoras explain.

 How to Sue a Store After an Injury in Maryland